The Joke's on Who?

 The sexual aspect is difficult to argue.
 This culture is sexually based.
 Sex is used to sell nearly everything, and there is a great deal of support that it is one of the human race’s more basic drives.
 Sexual jokes may be a part of that drive, or simply an outgrowth of our culture.
 Either way, there seems to be sufficient evidence that a sexual focus is embedded in our unconscious.
 As such, it contains at least a grain of truth.

 Sarcasm is, in all likelihood, the most popular form of humor today.
-There are far too numerous television programs to count that use sarcasm as the vehicle.
-A list of the most popular comedy television programs for 2012 indicates the popularity of sarcasm: Big Bang Theory, Modern Family, The Family Guy, Two and a Half Men, and The Simpsons all employ sarcasm (and, in some cases, cartoon violence) to get laughs.
+There are far too numerous television programs to count that use sarcasm as a vehicle.
+A list of the most popular comedy television programs for 2012 indicates the popularity of sarcasm: Big Bang Theory, Modern Family, The Family Guy, Two and a Half Men, and The Simpsons all deploy sarcasm (and, in some cases, cartoon violence) to get laughs.
 In many cases, this humor comes from a character easily perceived as hostile or angry at the core.
 There is no doubt that some use sarcasm to mask their underlying anger.

-Sometimes this passive-aggressive maneuver is successful in that the other takes the hint and changes the behavior.
+Sometimes this passive-aggressive maneuver is successful in that the other takes the hint and changes his behavior.
 Other times, it is not successful in facilitating a change in behavior (as is likely desired), but still serves as a release.
 Another possible payoff for masking anger with sarcasm is that the person feels they aired their grievance, the other did not heed, and they have more to complain about.
-This is an unhealthy way of dealing with conflict, but has its payoffs for many, and is used fairly frequently.
+This is an unhealthy way of dealing with conflict, but has its payoffs and is used fairly frequently.

-In the course of the day, a person is said to average between 12,000 and 70,000 thoughts.
-That is quite a range.
+In the course of a day, a person is said to average between 12,000 and 70,000 thoughts.
+That is a range.
 Even at the lower number, is it possible that all 12,000 thoughts are true?
 The definition of truth is what becomes the arguing point.
 If, because you thought it before you turned it into a joke, it is considered true or to be a reflection of a part of you, then yes, every joke has some truth.
-But if, like me, you contend that thoughts are too disparate to discern the exact meaning, then there isn’t always truth in a joke.
+But if like me, you contend that thoughts are too disparate to discern the exact meaning, then there isn’t always truth in a joke.
 It was simply a thought stemming from any number of drives, ego states, or neuron firings, and therefore is only true upon its evaluation.

 Humor is an excellent part of life.
-Laughing leads to increased pleasure, more enjoyment, and a happier life.
+Laughing leads to increased pleasure, more enjoyment, and feeling happier.
 At times, humor is certainly used to mask underlying “truths” of the individual.
 In other instances, it is simply an outrageous thought leading to humor.
 Often, it is simply a reflection of our human desire to connect and experience joy.
 You do not have to give credence to every thought you have.
 One would benefit from evaluating his or her thinking and determining personal truth.
 Hopefully, that truth leads to joy, for both you and others.